antistatique/docker-elasticsearch/README.md

 This repository includes a GitHub Action workflow that can be manually triggered to:
 1. Build the Docker image with a specified Elasticsearch version
-2. Push the image to Docker Hub as `antistatique/elasticsearch:[version]` and `antistatique/elasticsearch:latest`
+2. Push the image to Docker Hub as `antistatique/elasticsearch:[version]`
+3. Optionally tag the image as `antistatique/elasticsearch:latest`

 ### Required Secrets